-In recognition of the now widely accepted evolving capacity of children in terms of their moral understanding, reasoning capacity and experience of life, and that children are more likely to change their behaviour than adults, Northern Ireland, like other developed countries, has separate arrangements for dealing with children who enter the criminal justice system, including dedicated Youth Courts and different sentencing options.
+In recognition of the evolving capacity of children in terms of their moral understanding, reasoning capacity and experience of life, and the fact that children are more likely to change their behaviour than adults, Northern Ireland, like other developed countries, has separate arrangements for dealing with children who enter the criminal justice system.
+This includes dedicated Youth Courts and different sentencing options.

 The Youth Court deals with almost all youth cases (approximately 98%), although a small number of children are dealt with in adult courts (i.e. the Crown Court).
-In Northern Ireland, the minimum age of criminal responsibility is 10.
+In Northern Ireland, the minimum age of criminal responsibility is 10 years.
 Where children under that age are involved in wrong-doing, their behavioural issues can be addressed through family, social and educational means outside the criminal justice system.
-At the age of 18 young people enter the adult justice system, therefore, 'young offenders' are those aged 10 to 17 inclusive.
-In any one year, up to 10,000 young people come into contact with the criminal justice system.
-This represents just 5% of the total population of young people in this age group.
+At the age of 18 young people enter the adult justice system.
+Therefore, 'young offenders' are those aged 10 to 17 inclusive.

-A number of agencies are responsible for the operation of the criminal justice system, each with their own responsibilities and separate lines of accountability:-
+A number of agencies are responsible for the operation of the criminal justice system, each with their own responsibilities and separate lines of accountability:

-- The Police Service of Northern Ireland (PSNI) has responsibility for the prevention and detection of crime; - The Public Prosecution Service (PPS) has responsibility for prosecution decisions and the prosecution process; - The Northern Ireland Courts and Tribunals Service (NICTS) has responsibility for supporting the judiciary in their role of adjudicating on offenders, determining guilt or innocence, and passing sentence on those found guilty; - The Probation Board for Northern Ireland (PBNI) is responsible for supervising offenders in the community as well as providing Pre-Sentence Reports to courts; - The Youth Justice Agency (YJA) has responsibility for the provision of community and custodial services to children who offend and those at risk of off ending and for organising youth conferences; - The NI Prison Service (NIPS) is responsible for the custody of a small number of male juveniles in Woodlands Juvenile Justice Centre.
+- The Police Service of Northern Ireland (PSNI) has responsibility for the prevention and detection of crime. - The Public Prosecution Service (PPS) has responsibility for prosecution decisions and the prosecution process. - The Northern Ireland Courts and Tribunals Service (NICTS) has responsibility for supporting the judiciary in their role of adjudicating on offenders, determining guilt or innocence, and passing sentence on those found guilty. - The Probation Board for Northern Ireland (PBNI) is responsible for supervising offenders in the community as well as providing Pre-Sentence Reports to courts. - The Youth Justice Agency (YJA) has responsibility for the provision of community and custodial services to children who offend and those at risk of off ending and for organising youth conferences. - The Youth Justice Agency (YJA) is responsible for the custody of a small number of juveniles in Woodlands Juvenile Justice Centre.